hyvonhan/Kyykka-Data-API/README.md

 ### Instructions on how to populate the database.

 Now that ipython is active, you can start populating the database.
-At minimum you will need to insert two different matches and add throws in each of them.
+At minimum you will need to insert two different matches and add players and throws in each of them.
 Every match overall includes 64 throws, but for testing purposes 3 throws per match is enough.
 Lets start by adding the two matches in our database.
 ```
 [1]from app import db
 [2]db.create_all()
-[3]from app import Match, Throw
+[3]from app import Match, Throw, Player
 ```
-These two commands will create two tables: MATCH and THROW.
+These two commands will create three tables: MATCH, THROW and PLAYER.
 The db.file will be created in the same folder where the actual code is in your computer.
-This is an SQLite database with two empty tables.
+This is an SQLite database with three empty tables.
 If you want to view the database, you can use DB browser for SQLite https://sqlitebrowser.org/.
 Next, we want to add two matches in the MATCH table.
 If at any point you get an exception, you should use ```db.session.rollback()``` to roll the transaction back.
 ```
 [4]game1 = Match(team1="Bears", team2="Wolves")
 [5]game2 = Match(team1="Beevers", team2="Hogs")